 When should I not get a joint mobilization treatment?

-While joint mobilizations are safe, there are some conditions where a joint play is not recommended for safety reasons; the registered massage therapist will be able to decide if joint mobilization is indicated or not.
+While joint mobilization massage is a safe technique, there are some conditions where a joint play is not recommended for safety reasons; the registered massage therapist will be able to decide if joint mobilization is indicated or not.
 The excessive range of motion or hypermobility of a joint would not benefit from joint play.
 Also, joint mobilization is not recommended for expecting mothers near the very end of their first trimester due to potentially loose ligaments which make the joint play technique an inappropriate treatment.